-Tasmanian Government Department of Health and Human Services
+Tasmanian Government Department of Health

 The Mental Health Services Helpline operates 24 hours a day, 7 days a week.
 It is a free call within Tasmania and operates Statewide.
 The helpline is also the point of contact for General Practitioners and other agencies referring people to Mental Health Services.

 Tasmania's Forensic Mental Health Services provides community and inpatient mental health assessment, treatment and case management for offenders, or people at risk of offending, who have a mental illness.